charlotteswebdev/PawsitiveAdoptions/README.md

+# 4CodeGirls!

+Our slogan;  ***Empowering Dreams, One Line at a Time!***

-Hello we're 4CodeGirls! currently on the full stack pathway of the code first girls degree.
-We hope that you'll Git with our program.
-This will be our workspace for CFG Assignment 4.
-Our team is made up of: Jessica Upson, Kemi Oluwasanmi, Lauren Gray, Ana Catarina Basilio, Charlotte McKnight and Sophia Ahmedalie.
+Our team consists of: Jessica Upson, Kemi Oluwasanmi, Lauren Gray, Ana Catarina Basilio, Charlotte McKnight and Sophia Ahmedalie.

-# Get to know me
+# Get To Know 4CodeGirls!

 ### Ana Catarina Basílio, but just **Catarina** is fine!